ASHA Award Programs

 Minority Student Leadership Program (MSLP)

-The MSLP is open to students from underrepresented populations who wish to enhance their leadership skills, interact with leaders in the professions, and learn how their association works.
-The 2013 MSLP application is now closed.
-Stay tuned for the Class of 2013 roster.
+The MSLP, celebrating 15 years, is open to students from underrepresented populations who wish to enhance their leadership skills, interact with leaders in the professions, and learn how their association works.
+The 2014 MSLP application is will be available in March.
+View the class of 2013 roster.
 Subaru is a proud sponsor of the MSLP.

 Research Mentoring-Pair Travel Award (RMPTA)

 RMPTA is designed to foster the professional development of students, clinicians, and emerging scientists who have expressed an interest in research careers in CSD.
 RMPTA is given in conjunction with the Research Symposium held at the annual ASHA Convention.
-The award provides travel funds for recipients and their mentors to attend the Symposium.
+The award provides free ASHA Convention registration for recipients and their mentors to attend the Symposium.

 Student Ethics Essay Award (SEEA)